Terminal Access

 Kering Executives and Management Board

-Mr. Jean-Francois Palus61
+Mr. Jean-Francois Palus

-Kering President and Chief Executive Officer of Gucci, Member of the Executive Committee, Non-Independent Director - since 2023
+Kering President and Chief Executive Officer of Gucci, Member of the Executive Committee, Non-Independent Director (since 2023)

 Compensation 10.94 M

-Mr. Francoishenri Pinault60
+Mr. Francoishenri Pinault

 Kering Non-Independent Chairman of the Board, Chief Executive Officer, Member of the Executive Committee